vstinner/notes/old_projects.rst

 * `Trollius <https://github.com/vstinner/trollius/>`_:  portage of the Tulip project (asyncio module, PEP 3156) on Python 2, asynchronous input/output library.
-* `Hachoir <http://hachoir.readthedocs.io/>`_: Python library that allows to view and edit a binary stream field by field.
-In other words, Hachoir allows you to "browse" any binary stream just like you browse directories and files.
-A file is split in a tree of fields, where the smallest field is just one bit.
 * `Warmux <http://fr.wikipedia.org/wiki/Warmux>`_, previously known as "Wormux":
   Open source clone of the famous 2D game "Worms" by Team17.